HERE'S WHAT YOU NEED TO KNOW ABOUT Capital One 360 DEPOSIT PRODUCTS

 - Periodic statements for all electronic fund transfers described in this Disclosure.
 You will receive a monthly account statement showing the status of your account(s) and electronic transactions that you made during the past month.
 Unless you have a loan with Capital One 360, you may only receive a quarterly statement if no electronic transactions occur.

 - HOW TO CONTACT US.
-If you believe your PIN is no longer secure or confidential, or that someone has conducted or may conduct an electronic funds transfer without your permission, please contact us immediately by accessing our website (www.capitalone360.com) through the Internet or calling or writing us at: Capital One 360, PO Box 60, St Cloud MN, 56302-0060, 1-888-464-0727 .
+If you believe your Password/PIN is no longer secure or confidential, or that someone has conducted or may conduct an electronic funds transfer without your permission, please contact us immediately by accessing our website (www.capitalone360.com) through the Internet or calling or writing us at: Capital One 360, PO Box 60, St Cloud MN, 56302-0060, 1-888-464-0727.

-- If someone else used your PIN without your permission, you could lose as much as $500 if you do NOT contact us within two (2) business days after you learn of the loss or unauthorized use and we can prove that we could have prevented the loss had you contacted us.
+- If you tell us within two (2) business days that someone else used your Password/PIN without your permission, you could lose as much as $50.00.
+If you do NOT tell us within two (2) business days and we can prove that we could have prevented the loss had you contacted us you could lose as much as $500.00.

 - If your monthly statement shows transfers that you did not make and you do NOT contact us within sixty (60) days after the statement was mailed to you or first became available via electronic means if you elected to receive your statement electronically, you may not get back any money lost after the sixty (60) days if we can prove that your contacting us would have prevented those losses.